staxrip/staxrip/docs/tools.rst

 dsmux
 ~~~~~

-dsmux is installed by the Haali Splitter and is used to mux TS containing AVC into MKV in order to fix av sync problems, dsmux handles av sync much better then many other TS tools. dsmux can be enabled or disabled in the settings on the preprocessing tab, if no audio is present or DGDecNV/DGDecIM is used, dsmux is not necessary and skipped automatically.
-LAV Filters and Haali Splitter overrite each other, most people prefer LAV Filters, therefore it's recommended to install Haali first and LAV Filters last.
+dsmux is installed by the Haali Splitter and can be used to mux TS containing AVC into MKV in order to fix av sync problems.

 Used Version: 2013-04-14